-DOG CONTROL SHELTER - Any facility designated by the Town of Millington for the detention of dogs.
+ANIMAL CONTROL SHELTER - Any facility designated by the Town of Millington for the detention of dogs.

-DOG CONTROL WARDEN - That person or an authorized representative, designated as such by the Town of Millington, to perform duties described by this Ordinance.
+ANIMAL CONTROL OFFICER - That person or an authorized representative, designated as such by the Town of Millington, to perform duties described by this Ordinance.

-DOMESTICATED ANIMAL - Animals which by long and continued association with humans have become thoroughly tamed and domesticated.
-These are limited to the following: cats, dogs, rabbits, guinea pigs, hamsters, gerbils, fish, and caged birds.
+DOMESTICATED ANIMAL/PET - Animals which by long and continued association with humans have become thoroughly tamed and domesticated.
+These are limited to the following: cats, dogs, rabbits, guinea pigs, hamsters, gerbils, fish, reptiles, and caged birds.
 These animals are only intended to be pets and domesticated animal shall not mean animals kept for commercial use.